JoeHEZHAO/procedure-planing/README.md

 This repository contains PyTorch code for three datasets used in this paper: CrossTask [1], COIN [2] and NIV [3].

 ## CrossTask
-We provide two ways to step-up the dataset for CrossTask [1].
+(i) We provide two ways to step-up the dataset for CrossTask [1].
 You can use pre-extracted features
 ```
 cd datasets/CrossTask_assets
 wget https://www.di.ens.fr/~dzhukov/crosstask/crosstask_release.zip